-Only 19 years old, Arturo made his pro debut on March 19.
+Just 20 years old, Arturo is a one-year pro.
 A sensational young prospect at 147 pounds, he is the son of 1992 U.S. Olympian and former IBF junior middleweight world champion Raul “El Diamante” Marquez.

 Boxing runs very deep in the Marquez family.
 Arturo is managed by his father and trained by his grandfather and namesake – Arturo Marquez – who first took Raul to the gym when he was nine years old and taught him how to box.